loland/loland.github.io/_posts/2023-09-15-embedded-shellcode-obfuscation.markdown

 <br>
 #### 5.2.
 No Functions (Fail)
 Attempted to avoid using functions completely.
 This still didn't work.
+Reading further into the [FLOSS Blog](https://www.mandiant.com/resources/blog/floss-version-2), I made the assumption that this decoding procedure fell under that category of "tight strings", where strings are decoded in a "tight" loop.

 {% highlight cpp %}
 char kernel32_str[] {"\x4c\x42\x55\x49\x42\x4b\x14\x15\x09\x43\x4b\x4b"};